oitzujoey/duck-lisp/language.md

 ((lambda () 5))  ; ⇒ (closure 2)
 ```

 The above merely returns the function.
-It is not called. `funcall` is used to call an expression as a function.
+It is not called. `funcall` must used to call expressions as functions.

 ```lisp
 (funcall (lambda () 5))  ; ⇒ 5